ayroblu/collab-notes/README.md

 - refactor new room, and new file experience, no longer autojoin
 - try have a really big editor, with normal scrolling?
 - scroll comments too as part of line restoration
-- Try esbuild for perf
+- race condition for undo decorations

 ### Longer term
 - performance - it takes 5+ seconds to load locally!!